 Whether your drive one HGV or run a fleet of them, you know just how expensive the insurance can be.
 It’s even worse if you’ve not had your license for long, or you’ve been the victim of one of those ‘crash for cash’ scams in the past.
 But the good news is, insurance companies are now starting to realise how easy dash cams make their jobs easier, close cases quicker and make that blurry eye-witness testimony a thing of the past.
 In fact, they like dash cams so much that many brokers are starting to offer discounts for drivers or companies who equip their vehicles with dash cams.
 So it’s not only a great way to protect yourself, but you get some great savings out of it too!

-And then your have the divisive option.
-If you run a fleet of HGV’s, this can be a fantastic bonus to having a dash cam installed, but for your drivers it could be difficult to get on with, and if you’re independent then it really doesn’t have an impact.
-But as a fleet manager, a dual lensed dash cam gives you the ability to monitor your driver’s behaviour and improve it.
-This can work well with your existing telemetrics data, and helps you ensure that your drivers are representing your company at its best and driving responsibly.
+And then you have the divisive option.
+If you run a fleet of HGV’s, this can be a fantastic bonus to having a dash cam installed, but for your drivers, it could be difficult to get on with, and if you’re independent then it really doesn’t have an impact.
+But as a fleet manager, a dual-lensed dash cam gives you the ability to monitor your driver’s behaviour and improve it.
+This can work well with your existing telemetrics data and helps you ensure that your drivers are representing your company at its best and driving responsibly.

 Website Content © 2018 HGV Driver Training CentreAnother website by Brandtastic